moding-il/bizdoc.core/README.md

 The _Axis_ struct can be utilized to specify range, collection, pattern or combination of them.
 Patterns support _*_ and _._ charaters.

+#### Define cube anomely

+By default, anomaly is calculated as the value of all cube records that map to the document *entries* dedected from all of the cube *indices*, where axis marked as *sensitive* are included.

+If you wish to refine how anomely is calculated, override the cube CalculateAnomalyAsync() method.
+A negative value is considered an anomaly.

+#### Database

 Cubes are stored in database _BizDoc.Cube_ and _BizDoc.Indices_ tables, where _BizDoc.Cube_ reflect document data stored in _BizDoc.Entries_ table.
+Two more tables are _BizDoc.Combinations_ and _BizDoc.Segments_.

 If you manipulate tables data to reflect 3rd party information, make sure you use records that were not created by BizDoc.